 Describe your professional work.
 How were you led to this?
 What are you passionate about?

-Eden Invitation.
-W’m the associate director and co-founder of e’re a movement celebrating personal integration and promoting solidarity beyond the LGBT+ paradigm for young adults, Christian and Catholic, seeking to pursue a life of discipleship.
+I’m the associate director and co-founder of Eden Invitation.
+We’re a movement celebrating personal integration and promoting solidarity beyond the LGBT+ paradigm for young adults, Christian and Catholic, seeking to pursue a life of discipleship.
 We offer small groups, retreats, and online resources on sexual identity and the Christian life.

 “We’re a movement celebrating personal integration and promoting solidarity beyond the LGBT+ paradigm for young adults, Christian and Catholic, seeking to pursue a life of discipleship.”